vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Default values for application signature sync.
+                  - Default values to be used for application signature sync.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 20.1.4.